iampi31415/iampi31415.github.io/book/src/ch_2/panic.md

 ## Exercise: part 1

-0. Let's access the project at `exercises/panic`, and modify the code to test `panic!`.
+0. Let's access the project at `exercises/panic`.
-1. In `main.rs` use the `esp-backtrace` crate.
+1. In `src/main.rs` import (or _use_) the `esp-backtrace` crate.
-2. Then add a `panic!` somewhere, e.g. after our `println`.
+2. Add a `panic!` somewhere, e.g. after our `println`.
 3. Run the code with `cargo run`; this uses the _development profile_.

    - It outputs debug information into the compiled binary.
 4. Then run with _release profile_ `cargo run --release`.

    - This profile will not output all debug information in the binary.
 We should find:

         ```console
         Hello world!